4 (Early Series) SEVERAL SHAPES ?

 13

-Modelling of press-moulded animals attributed to John Castle-Harris
+Modelling of moulded animals attributed to John Castle-Harris

 Collection; Caroline Askew